Vietnam.vn - Nền tảng quảng bá Việt Nam

 Malaysian officials and leaders of Korea Aerospace Industries at the signing ceremony of the agreement to purchase 18 FA-50 fighters on May 23.
 Photo: Yonhap

-The Malaysian Ministry of Defense has just signed a $2.28 billion arms purchase agreement with Korea Aerospace Industries (KAI), including 18 FA-50 light attack aircraft.
+The Malaysian Ministry of Defense has just signed an agreement to purchase weapons from Korea Aerospace Industries (KAI) worth 2.28 billion USD, including 18 FA-50 light attack aircraft.

-The deal was “closed” after the Philippines and Indonesia became two of the largest importers of South Korean arms, accounting for 16% and 14% of total exports, respectively.
+The deal was “closed” after the Philippines and Indonesia became two of the largest arms importers of South Korea, accounting for 16% and 14% of total exports, respectively.
 According to the announcement of the South Korean Ministry of National Defense, the country’s arms sales increased from 7.25 billion USD in 2021 to more than 17 billion USD in 2022, amid the West rushing to provide weapons to Ukraine and rising tensions in other hot spots such as the Democratic People’s Republic of Korea and the South China Sea.
-The war in Ukraine and the dispute with China in the South China Sea have prompted Southeast Asian countries to actively purchase weapons.
+The war in Ukraine and disputes with China in the South China Sea have prompted Southeast Asian countries to actively purchase weapons.

-South Korea is an attractive option for Southeast Asian countries because, unlike other major powers, Seoul is willing to transfer technology to support the development of domestic arms industries in the region, according to Dr. Ian Storey of the Institute of Southeast Asian Studies (ISEAS) in Singapore.
-“South Korean weapons are more modern and cheaper than Western military equipment,” Storey said, adding that Seoul’s defense companies will continue to expand their market share in Southeast Asia.
+South Korea has become an attractive option for Southeast Asian countries because, unlike other powers, Seoul is willing to transfer technology to support the development of domestic arms industries in the region, according to Dr. Ian Storey of the Institute of Southeast Asian Studies (ISEAS) in Singapore.
+“South Korean weapons are more modern and cheaper than Western military equipment,” Mr. Storey said, adding that Seoul’s defense companies will continue to expand their market share in Southeast Asia.

 For their part, countries here see South Korea as a reliable partner, according to Jaehyon Lee, a Southeast Asia expert at the ASAN Institute for Policy Studies (South Korea).
-“Seoul’s arms exports in recent years have been more commercial than strategic,” Dr. Lee said, adding that the US has mainly focused on selling modern and expensive weapons that are not really needed in Southeast Asian countries.
+“Seoul’s arms exports in recent years have leaned more towards a commercial approach than a strategic approach,” Dr. Lee shared, adding that the US mainly focuses on selling modern and expensive weapons that are not really needed in Southeast Asian countries.

 For example, the KFX fighter, a project to develop a new generation fighter between KAI and Indonesia, is a low-cost alternative to the US-made F-35.
-Meanwhile, the FA-50 costs about $50 million per plane, only half the price of equivalent European and American fighters.
-It is known that developing countries have long wanted to buy defense equipment that is compatible with Western systems and weapons, but major Western manufacturers have largely ignored this request.
+Meanwhile, the FA-50 aircraft costs about $50 million per unit, only half the price of equivalent European and American fighters.
+It is known that developing countries have long wanted to buy defense equipment that can be compatible with Western systems and weapons, but major Western manufacturers have largely ignored this request.

-In addition, under President Yoon Suk-yeol's Korea-ASEAN Solidarity Initiative, defense technology cooperation and arms trade are high on the government 's agenda.
+In addition, under President Yoon Suk-yeol's Korea-Association of Southeast Asian Nations (ASEAN) Solidarity Initiative, defense technology cooperation and arms trade are high on the government 's agenda.
 Korean companies are also ready to respond to requests from Southeast Asian countries.

 Source link